kleverson/forum-app/readme.md

 # Flask example

-Using Flask to build a Restful API Server with Swagger document.
+Using Flask to build a Flask-SQLalchemy extensions.
-Integration with Flask-Cors, Flask-SQLalchemy extensions.

 ### Extension: